70 million working days are lost each year due to mental health problems in the UK, costing employers approximately £2.4 billion per year.

 As a result of C19, medical professionals are reporting that pre-existing mental health conditions are worsening, and the number of people experiencing new mental health issues is on the rise.

-By reducing the stigma surrounding mental health, employees will feel more comfortable discussing any emotional battles they might be facing, allowing you to provide the necessary support.
+Reducing the stigma surrounding mental health, is the number one step for supporting mental wellbeing at work.
+It will allow employees to feel more comfortable discussing any emotional battles they might be facing, allowing you to provide the necessary support.

 Keep reading for a few practical ways you can help to reduce the stigma surrounding mental health in the workplace.